By JACK WEATHERLY

 The reality of the show is an African-American family that has a soul food restaurant empire.

-The last episode of the seven-year-old series aired last Saturday on the Oprah Winfrey Network.
+The last episode of the five-year-old series aired last Saturday on the Oprah Winfrey Network.
+An earlier version of this article stated erroneously that the show completed its seventh season.

 The matriarch of the show is Robbie Montgomery, a native of Mississippi whose singing career led her to become part of the Ike and Tina Turner band.